ivankovnatsky/backup-home-go/README.md

 ## TODO

-- [ ] Add progress reporting
 - [ ] Implement proper error handling for various failure scenarios
 - [ ] Add retry logic for interrupted operations
 - [ ] Add tests
-- [ ] Add CI/CD to build all platforms binaries
+- [ ] Add flag to keep backup file
-- [ ] Use libs instead of binaries
+- [ ] Add flag to to ignore excludes, i.e. backup everything
+- [ ] Make sure we can just ignore errors and backup everything for all platforms

 ## Reasoning